oracle-livelabs/goldengate/goldengate-microservices23ai/west-replicate/west-replicate.md

     ![Path Connection list](./images/02-03-pc-list.png " ")

 ## Task 3: Add an East Oracle GoldenGate user
-The User is being created to connect to the Path Connection we created in Task 2.
-The User and Path Connection is needed to create the Target-Initiated Path in Step 4.
+The User performs operational actions required to create and run the Distribution Path.
+Operational actions include creating, starting, and stopping resources.

 1. Switch to the **East** Microservices WebUI.